carmenbianca/report-liferay/report.md

 ### Testing considerations

-TODO: Refer to section CopyrightCheck

-Instead of writing tests for

-The two steps listed above verify one another, which means that no extra tests need be written.
+Alluded to in section \ref{copyrightcheck}, CopyrightCheck and the header conversion tool verify one another.
+Therefore, the writing and performing of tests can largely be skipped.
+The mechanism of the two components verifying one another is best understood as a kind of confusion matrix.

 If the Source Formatter CopyrightCheck implementation flags a file as good,
 then: